mattwamoto/Afiax-Employee-handbook/guides/it/Hardware.md

 # IT Hardware

 Aura look after all the laptops and other IT infrastructure in the offices.
-For all laptop issues or questions please email them directly [it@madetech.com](mailto:it@madetech.com).
+For all laptop issues or questions please email them directly [it@afiax.africa](mailto:it@afiax.africa).
 For accessories such as monitors, keyboards, etc. take a look [here](https://github.com/madetech/handbook/blob/main/benefits/work_ready.md).

 ### Laptops